 Claremont Museum of Art Board of Directors

-Sandy Baldonado, President
+Sandy Baldonado, Past President

-Marguerite McIntosh, President Emeritus
+Marguerite McIntosh, President Emerita

-Dr. Janet Myhre
+Dr. Janet Myhre, Emerita

 IRS Federal Filings

-The Claremont Museum of Art is a private, non-profit, tax exempt 501(c)(3) charitable organization.
+The Claremont Museum of Art is a public, non-profit, tax exempt 501(c)(3) charitable organization.
 Our exhibitions and programs are supported by public and private organizations as well as many individual donors, members and volunteers.